 The Nigerian Civil Aviation Authority (NCAA) has warned all irate and belligerent passengers carrying out attacks on Airline officials to desist forthwith or face criminal charges.

-This warning became necessary due to preponderance of reports from some of the nation’s airports detailing brutal attacks on officials of airline operators.
+This warning became necessary due to preponderance of reports from some of the nation’s airports detailing brutal attacks on officials of airlines.

 These attacks are embarrassing and discourteous to such affected officials.

 The Authority undoubtedly recognises that the operating airlines must at all times uphold the conditions of carriage and contract on each passenger’s ticket.

 This means all passengers are conferred with inalienable rights when they are travelling by air.
 According to the Nigerian Civil Aviation Regulations (Nig.CARs 2015 Part 19),it prescribes minimum rights for air travellers on the occurrence of any of the following – no show and overbooking of flight, denied boarding, delay and cancellation of flights etc.

 These rights shall apply without prejudice to a passenger’s right under any applicable law or contract.

 However, passengers are not expected to take laws into their hands if and when there are operational hiccups which are capable of truncating air services.

 All over the world, overbooking, deniedboarding, delay and cancellations similarly occur in extraneous circumstances.

 As contained in Part 19.7.2 Airlines have the obligation to inform passengers on cancellation, an explanation shall be given concerning possible alternative transport.